 It’s easy to fall into the trap of equating high price with good quality, but unless you’re buying Chanel and Prada, the $300 bag maybe just as good as a $25 bag.
 Example, I bought a pair of Sam Edelmen flats once, and I will never buy another pair of his shoes.
 I was told they were solid leather, but it turned out they were made of a thin layer of leather over canvas.
 They stained my feet green, the leather is now peeling off and the soles are coming unglued.
 Not worth the $90!

 Awww…I am sad to hear that J crew flats aren’t comfy, because I walk around campus all day every day and can’t afford to be constantly nursing a blister!
 That is really good advice, making a pros and cons list.
 I would just like to have one every day bag that I carry my iPad and books in, that won’t fray or look old after a year or two worth of use.
 I hate it when I purchase a faux-leather bag and it begins to peel away to reveal the canvas underneath, like you said happened to your sam edelman shoes.
-I will contemplate my pros and cons list and then post an outfit with whatever I have decided upon :) Thank you!posted over 2 years ago
+I will contemplate my pros and cons list and then post an outfit with whatever I have decided upon :) Thank you!posted almost 3 years ago